laserpants/sagacious-cpp/README.md

 pants destroyed
 ```

 The `pants` object is automatically destroyed when the `managed_ptr` goes out of scope.
-To illustrate the merits of this, here is an example where a raw pointer is used instead:
+To illustrate why this is beneficial, here is an example where a raw pointer is used instead:

 ```cpp
 static void casually_wear_pants()